Bozo the Clown: Brazilian TV

 In 1979, Brazil's most famous TV show host Silvio Santos (founder and owner of the SBT television network) decided to produce a national version of Bozo show for the former TVS-Record TV alliance station.
 Comedian Wandeko Pipoca was chosen by Larry Harmon to be the first Brazilian Bozo.
 Brazilian characters were created for the Brazilian Bozo show, like Salci Fufu — played by famous comedian Pedro de Lara — and Vovó Mafalda, played by Valentino Guzzo.
 With the clown's large success in Brazil, two more actors, Luís Ricardo and Arlindo Barreto, were hired to play Bozo for additional shows which ran from mornings to afternoons and more comedians were chosen to play Bozo in other parts of the country.
 Brazil's Bozo shows ended in 1991, following the death of Décio Roberto, the last actor to portray the clown in that country.
 Brazil's Bozo won five Troféu Imprensa, a Brazilian award given to personalities and productions in the media (in 1984, 1985, 1986, 1987 and 1989), as well as three Gold Albums.
 In the last years of the program, UNESCO bestowed the Brazilian Bozo with its Ambassador of Goodwill recognition, for its outstanding success among children and the youth.

-In 2012, when the audience of children's shows started to fall, SBT decided to rehire the clown to a new building on the success of the program clowns Patati Patatá who also had a program on the same channel.
-But, unlike the 1980s versions, the character ended up being very poorly received by the public.
-A criticism was having its premiere in early children's program Bom Dia e Companhia, where he was abruptly inserted into the program, replacing one of the presenters.
-Bozo continued to show up to receive their own program in 2013 on Saturday mornings, but the program ended up being a failure and canceled after a month.
-After that the channel decided to return it to Bom Dia e Companhia, but after a while was removed and the contract to continue to use the character was broken.
+In 2012, SBT decided to buy the rights to use Bozo again for a new TV show, inspired by the popularity of the Patati Patatá clowns who had been on the channel since 2011.
+Bozo was played by both Jean Santos and Nelson Tamberi in this return, however his return to the channel had a negative reception having been abruptly introduced in the children's show Bom Dia & Cia until his show premiered in February 2013 on Saturday mornings where it was canceled in less than 3 months.
+Much later, in 2024, SBT decided to buy the rights to use Bozo again, making him have guest appearances on TV shows such as Programa Silvio Santos.

+The program left a great legacy in the country, with Bozo continuing to be referenced even decades after the end of the original show on SBT.
+In the 2000s, MTV Brasil's adult comedy show Hermes & Renato had a sketch called "Palhaço Gozo" which consisted of an erotic parody of Bozo.
+In 2017, the film Bingo: The King of the Mornings premiered, being a biographical film inspired by the life of Arlindo Barreto.
+During Jair Bolsonaro's government as president between 2019 and 2022, Bolsonaro was notably referred to as Bozo by many of his opponents as a way of belittling him as a joke.
+The 2019 Batman comic "The Dark Knight Returns: The Golden Child" made a reference to president Bolsonaro with the name "JM Bozo".
+In 2020, a samba school in Rio de Janeiro made a float with a doll representing president Bolsonaro dressed as Bozo for the carnival parade.
+However, Wandeko Pipoca came to president's defense, claiming that calling him Bozo was a compliment and speaking out against demonstrations against him.